-The project was created with the intention to:
+The SME EnterPRIZE project was created with the intention to:

-- support SMEs in their sustainable transition, consistent with the European ambition to develop a more "green" and inclusive economy
+- support SMEs in their sustainable transition, consistent with the European ambition to develop a greener and more inclusive economy

 - stimulate public debate on the importance of sustainability for SMEs, promoting further research on the subject